yannisVentura/ExpressionAdventureDay/README.md

 ![alt tag](img/ExpressionAdventureDay_tuto_2.JPG)

-4. Choose the repository you want to install the game
+4. Choose the folder you want to install the game on

 ![alt tag](img/ExpressionAdventureDay_tuto_3.JPG)

-5. Open the repository and launch : Game.exe
+5. Open the folder and launch : Game.exe

 ![alt tag](img/ExpressionAdventureDay_tuto_4.JPG)